Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 ## The random access mode

 The English datasheet is totally confusing about how to activate the random access mode while the Japanese one if perfectly clear: all image enhancement features must be deactivated: both auto-calibration and convolution kernels (N, VH1, VH0 = 0, CL, OB = 1).
-And it just works.
+My own tests show that CL and OB = 1 are mandatory, not N, VH1, VH0 = 0.

 **Recommended register settings to trigger random access mode according to the Japanese Datasheet of the M64283FP sensor**
 ![](/Pictures%20and%20datasheets/Registers_setting_random_access.png)